rkrishnan8594/trackr/docs/static_performance.md

 * B - compress components with gzip
 * C - use cookie-free domain

-When running Pagespeed we recieved an 88% for desktop.
-There were also 4 suggestions
+When running Pagespeed at the beginning we recieved an 86% for desktop.
+There were 4 suggestions
 * render browser caching
 * remove blocking JS
 * enable compression with gzip